sesanchezma/academic-cv/index.md

 ## Bio

-A Colombian philosophy researcher currently based at TU Dresden with an international background, an interdisciplinary spirit and a focus on reasoning, the rationality of beliefs, and applications to individual improvements in reasoning and decision making.
+A Colombian philosophy researcher currently based at TU Dresden with an international background, an interdisciplinary spirit, and a focus on reasoning, the rationality of beliefs, and applications to individual improvements in reasoning and decision making.

 ## Education